 If the Chocolate Factory teamed up with RIM, it could make things interesting, however Microsoft seem to be a better fit for the corporate world.

 Having persuaded many a teenager to adopt the BlackBerry, RIM last night gave them the finger - metaphorically - and announced it was focusing on big businesses instead, an action spurred by its lousy quarterly results.
-Some say RIM did poorly in the consumer market, but it certainly built up a strong customer base among younger …
+Some say RIM did poorly in the consumer market, but it certainly built up a strong customer base among …

 If the Chocolate Factory teamed up with RIM, it could make things interesting, however Microsoft seem to be a better fit for the corporate world.